 For a beginning knitter, I actually started with a doll pattern because it’s what I needed to do last year.
-I’ve learned quite a few things since then, and found that knitting is much like quilting when we are talking about instructions.
-There are a lot of things that are ‘assumed'.
+I’ve learned quite a few things since then and found that knitting is much like quilting when we are talking about instructions.
+There are a lot of things that are ‘assumed’ when knitting.

 Ok, that’s enough for a beginner!
 Let’s get started.

 My instructions are only in the video.
-I won’t be posting images here, just the pattern rows below.
+I won’t be posting images here, just the pattern rows which are available to print.

 I hope you enjoy this easy dishcloth knitting lesson.